For administrators who manage Chrome devices for a business or school.

 Here's how to start managing Chrome devices in your organization.

 Large organization?
-See the Chrome Device Deployment Guide.
+See the Getting Started with Chrome Enterprise Guide.

 To manage standalone devices that run Chrome OS in your business or educational environment, you need Chrome Enterprise Upgrade or Chrome Education Upgrade.
 You need to buy it for every Chrome device you want to manage.

 Enroll Chrome devices

 After you buy Chrome Enterprise device or upgrades for your standalone Chrome devices, enroll them in the Google Admin console.
 After a device is enrolled, you can start enforcing policies to manage its use.

 From the Admin console, you can enforce 100+ policies and settings that apply when people use your managed devices.
 You can make Wi-Fi and proxy settings, preinstall apps and extensions, limit access to authorized users, and much more.
 Make settings for different groups of users, such as teachers versus students, or full-time employees versus temps.

 Deploy kiosk and managed guest session devices

 You can dedicate Chrome devices as purpose-built kiosk apps.
 These can be used for student testing or a point-of-sale kiosk in a store.
 You can also control managed guest session devices, which people can share without using an account.
 These are useful in a library, cyber cafe, or business center.

 For details, see: